jdelrue/info_grid/docs/blogs/Technology_for_a_New_Internet.md

 - Blockchain Technology, via Rivine.io,  our secure, scalable “proof of stake” blockchain, along with our identity management platform, ItsYou.online.
 Our blockchain technology enables user authentication, access controls, secure workloads and heightened security.

-####Why Stateless Computing?
+#### Why Stateless Computing?

 The global Edge internet will be composed of thousands (millions?) of nodes distributed geographically.
 This means the Edge internet must be powered by a stateless operating system that can be booted via the Internet (as opposed to living on the node locally).
 This removes the complexity of upgrades, truck rolls, etc

-We have developed the open-source components, Zero-OS,(https://github.com/Zero-OS) for the deployment of bare metal machines functioning as Internet nodes and application hosts.
+We have developed the open-source components  [Zero-OS](https://github.com/Zero-OS) for the deployment of bare metal machines functioning as Internet nodes and application hosts.
 Our Zero-OS platform runs containerized applications and software code on secure and distributed IT infrastructure.
 Zero-OS can be deployed on off-the-shelf hardware by anyone that is willing to make server and storage capacity available in their markets and within our network

 The benefits of Stateless Computing are substantial, including:
 - Performance: lightweight OS without overhead for running bare-metal machines